mperitv/Harmony-of-Rhythms/README.md

 # Harmony of Rhythms

-A 2D rhythm action game built in Unity.
-When heaven's rhythm breaks, a human is chosen to restore it—first through the trials of purgatory, then by repairing the great clock in heaven.
+One day, the rhythm of the celestial clock in heaven breaks down, and heaven begins to collapse.
+A human chosen by God is tasked with repairing this clock.
+Our character passes through purgatory to reach heaven and attempts to repair the clock along with its rhythm!

 ## About

-**Harmony of Rhythms** blends rhythm defense with a story-driven journey:
+**Harmony of Rhythms** consists of two parts:

-1. **Purgatory** — Walk forward while blocking colored enemy beams in sync with the music.
+1. **Purgatory** — Our character moves towards the celestial clock in front of her, and in the process, creatures around her attack her.
-2. **Heaven**  — Repair the celestial clock using beats!
+2. **Heaven**  — Our character saves heaven with their own rhythm!